Ijwu/Archipelago.RiskOfRain2/README.md

 Simply check `Enable Archipelago?` and when you start the run it will automatically connect and print a message stating successful connection in your in-game chat.

+## DeathLink

+Enabling DeathLink for Risk of Rain 2 causes a negative effect to impact the Risk of Rain party when another DeathLink enabled player dies anywhere in the multiworld.

+There are five difficulty levels to DeathLink in Risk of Rain 2.
+They are as follows:

+1. Drizzle: All deployables die for all party members.
+2. Rainstorm: All party members lose all money.
+3. Monsoon: All party members lose a random item from their inventory.
+4. Typhoon: A doppelganger invasion occurs.
+5. AHAHAHAHAHA: A random party member dies.
+Good bye.

 ## Changelog
 Internal versions are unreleased versions of the mod.
 They are pointed out in the changelog so that I can sort my work and to allow others to follow my progress between releases.